Welcome Lecture / Plenary Lecture

 Schekman’s laboratory investigates the mechanism of vesicular traffic in the secretory pathway in eukaryotic cells.
 Currently the lab investigates the mechanism of biogenesis of extracellular vesicles including how small RNAs are sorted for secretion in exosomes and the means by which these vesicles are internalized and function in target cells.

-• Shelley Berger (University of Pennsylvania, USA)
+• Shelley L. Berger (University of Pennsylvania, USA)

 • Lecture Date & Time: May 30 (Thu) 15:30-16:20, Auditorium